bohops/GhostBuild/README.md

 ## Instructions

 *These launchers include compiled/compressed/encoded versions of GhostPack utilities.
-However,  you should inspect and compile your own versions*
+However,  you should inspect and compile your own versions.*

 1) Compile the target GhostPack project with the desired .NET Framework version.
 2) Compress the .NET assembly with [Out-CompressedDll](https://github.com/PowerShellMafia/PowerSploit/blob/master/ScriptModification/Out-CompressedDll.ps1).